silent-mobius/Python_Book/98_exercises/02_data_types/README.md

 - Open Terminal/Command line/Powershell:
   - in it open python running environment:
-    - create a variable that is an empty list:
+    - create a variable that is an empty `list`:
       - add to it next details:
         - name
         - last name